7 Vitamins and Minerals Your Body Needs to Sleep Better

 Finally, Magnesium binds to the gamma-aminobutyric acid or GABA receptors.
 GABA receptors help the nervous system to relax and slow down at night, to allow the body to sleep.
 This binding is the same process that many sleep medications such as Ambien are designed to stimulate.

 Magnesium is present in many everyday foods such as green vegetables, bread and cereals, meat, fish, and nuts.
 A few healthy foods to consider are spinach, tofu, quinoa, cashews, and almonds, or if you have a nut allergy, try whole wheat, or black beans.
-Alternatively, taking a magnesium supplement might be an option for you, but consider the following: The upper limit for supplemental magnesium is 350 mg per day, and magnesium supplements can interfere with blood pressure medication, muscle relaxants, and antibiotics.

 If you are considering taking magnesium supplements and you have a medical condition, or take medication you must consult a doctor before taking supplemental magnesium.